 At this time, Hay House offers two events specifically aimed at authors.

-The main writing course from Hay House costs $349 to attend as VIP, but often has a discount price of $249 available for General Admission.
+The main writing course from Hay House costs $349 to attend as a VIP, but often has a discount price of $249 available for General Admission.
 This event used to be in-person, but is now hosted virtually.

 The workshop typically consists of a talk from Reid Tracy, the President of Hay House, sharing insight into how he grew the company, as well as other seminars from some of the Hay House author roster.

 The exact contents of the workshop aren't publicly listed, but former attendees have stated that the material is more related to how to get published rather than the craft of writing itself.

-The major reason to consider attending this event is to become eligible to submit a manuscript to Hay House without the need of an agent.
+The major reason to consider attending this event is to become eligible to submit a manuscript to Hay House without the need for an agent.
 The top submission from each event is eligible for a $10,000 advance, while runners up receive self-publishing packages from Balboa Press.

 As well as their flagship writer’s workshop, Hay House also runs Heal Your Life events at different locations throughout the country.
 A ticket for this event costs anywhere from $4200-$5995.

 If you’re a fan of the Hay House brand and philosophy, these events might work well for you, but make sure you know what you're getting yourself into.
-Also, be sure to evaluate them against other writers conferences options out there.
+Also, be sure to evaluate them against other writers' conference options out there.

 Now that you know what the main Hay House imprint has to offer, let’s check out their self-publishing service, Balboa Press.